 Listen to the Test Pressings on different audio systems, and try another cartridge or stylus in order to make sure the problem is not in the equipment.
 If the issue is still present on the Record, please contact us so we can improve the Pressing if needed.

-What do I do when I like the test pressing?
+What do I do when I approve the test pressing?

 ABOUT THE VINYL RECORD:

-Vinyl for Records is made of PVC (Polyvinyl Chloride) mixed with the necessary additives to make pressing it with high temperatures possible.
+Vinyl for Records is made of PVC (Polyvinyl Chloride) mixed with the necessary additives to make high temperature pressing possible.

-What is the difference between 140 and 180 grams records?
+What is the difference between 140 and 180 gram records?

-180 grams Records are of a higher quality and are less likely to bend and will last longer than a 140 grams Record.
-Besides that, 180 grams Records feel better.
-The sound quality is the same.
+180 gram Records are of a higher quality, are less likely to bend and will last longer than a 140 gram Record.
+Besides that, 180 gram Records feel better.
+However, the sound quality is the same.